prateekrana24/Tableau_HR_Project/README.md

 # Tableau_HR_Project
 This was an example project that was taken from the YouTube channel, Data with Baraa, and it's called Complete HR Tableau Project End-to-End | Like I Do in My Real Projects (https://www.youtube.com/watch?v=UcGF09Awm4Y)

-As the new data analyst, I have to provide the information that the HR manager wants.
-The HR manager wants a comprehensive dashboard to analyze human resources data, providing both summary views for high-level insights and detailed employee records for in-depth analysis
+As the data analyst, I have to provide the information that the HR manager wants.
+The HR manager wants a comprehensive dashboard to analyze human resources data, providing summary views for high-level insights.

-## Summary View
-The summary view should be divided into three main sections: Overview, Demographics, and Income Analysis

 You can view my Tableau Project by going to this link: https://public.tableau.com/app/profile/prateek8806/viz/HRTableauProject_17427589357660/HRSummary